-If you are travelling with small children, we recommend CAT service – City Airport Train.
-Ticket is 11 Euros (discount for return tickets and coupons) and children up to 12 years old ride free.
-It runs every 30 minutes and trip is only 16 minutes!
-When departing Vienna, you can even check in your luggage at CAT station, so you can travel in the train with just carry-on bag.
+If you are traveling with small children, we recommend CAT service – City Airport Train.
+The ticket is 11 Euros (discount for return tickets and coupons) and children up to 12 years old ride free.
+It runs every 30 minutes and the trip is only 16 minutes!
+When departing Vienna, you can even check in your luggage at CAT station, so you can travel on the train with just a carry-on bag.

 The train stops at Wien Mitte, Central station and you will need another transport from there to your accommodation, so you will need to plan and calculate your budget/expenditure.

-You can also take regular train from the Airport, from local OBB company.
-They depart every 20-30 minutes and price is 4.20 Euro ($5).
+You can also take a regular train from the Airport, from the local OBB company.
+They depart every 20-30 minutes and the price is 4.30 Euro ($5).

-Buses operate from Airport bus terminal every 30 minutes and ticket is 3.9 Euro ($4.5).
-Bus takes the longest to arrive to Vienna, around 30 minutes.
+Buses operate from the Airport bus terminal every 30 minutes and the ticket is 3.9 Euro ($4.5).
+The bus takes the longest to arrive in Vienna, around 30 minutes.
 If you are not in a hurry, this is the most economic option.

 Taxi to and from Vienna airport

-Taxi from and to the airport will cost you between 38 and 55 Euro, depending on time of the day, public holidays and how far is your destination.
-This is good option for group of 4 people, who will pay price for train, but will be delivered straight to their destination address, without changing the transport.
+Taxi from and to the airport will cost you between 38 and 55 Euro, depending on the time of the day, public holidays and how far is your destination.
+This is a good option for a group of 4 people, who will pay price for a train ticket but will be delivered straight to their destination address, without changing the transport.

-Uber is another option, at it is usually cheaper than standard taxi.
-Price should be about 30 Euros, also depending on your accommodation destination.
-The advantage of Uber is online option and very reliable service.
+Uber is another option, as it is usually cheaper than a standard taxi.
+The price should be about 30 Euros, also depending on your accommodation destination.
+The advantage of Uber is the online option and very reliable service.
 The only problem is getting Uber when coming from the Airport, the main taxi stand is usually reserved for standard Taxi service and Uber might not be able to reach you there.

 Private airport transfers

-If you want to pre-book your transport, and want driver waiting for you, we have several options and the price is very affordable.
-Please check links below:
+If you want to pre-book your transport, and want a driver waiting for you, we have several options and the price is very affordable.
+Please check the links below:

-If you want to go around Vienna in style and enjoy the sights like from fairy tale, we recommend taking horse carriage from city center.
+If you want to go around Vienna in style and enjoy the sights like from fairy tales, we recommend taking a horse carriage from the city center.
 This is not actually what you would take to go from point A to point B (as they will drop you off at the exact same spot where you left), but it counts as means of transport 😊.

 Hop-on, Hop-off bus

-This is not standard transportation facility, but if you want to quickly visit all central attractions, this is the way to go.
-Qualified tour guides will tell you a story of the city via headsets available and you will ride on the bus and have nice photo and video opportunities.
-The advantage of hop-on/hop-off option is that you have possibility to use the bus throughout the day, so you can hop on, see some sights, hop off, go for a lunch or a walk and then go back to the bus to continue exploring.
+This is not a standard transportation facility, but if you want to quickly visit all central attractions, this is the way to go.
+Qualified tour guides will tell you a story of the city via headsets available and you will ride on the bus and have a nice photo and video opportunities.
+The advantage of the hop-on/hop-off option is that you have the possibility to use the bus throughout the day, so you can hop on, see some sights, hop-off, go for a lunch or a walk and then go back to the bus to continue exploring.
 Prices range from 20 Euro and up.
 Here are some recommendations:

 Big Bus Vienna Hop-On Hop-Off Tour